 Meetings are open to the public, please call the Commission for additional information about the meetings and to request special accommodations.

-Please note: if Baltimore County schools are closed due to inclement weather, all Commission activities are canceled.
+Note: if Baltimore County schools are closed due to inclement weather, all Commission activities are canceled.

 Members of the Commission are appointed by the County Executive.
-The Commission includes people with disabilities, family members, representatives of public and private service-providing agencies, and State and local government.
+The Commission includes people with disabilities, family members, representatives of public and private service-providing agencies and State and local government.

 In an effort to keep the public aware of issues related to persons with disabilities, the Commission has developed a number of publications which are made available to the public free of charge.